digital-land/specification/content/specification/design-code.md

         - field: documentation-url
           description: the URL for the Web page with guidance on the design code policy document
         - field: document-url
-          description: the URL for the design code policy document
+          description: the URL for the Design Code.
+This should be a URL to a website or document
         - field: notes
           description: optional notes on the status of the design code
         - field: start-date